grumets/nimmbus/GUF_integration/README.md

 * _reprod_usage_: this parameter is a structure including several elements:
    * _abstract_: abstract of the feedback item, it can be, for example, the title assigned to the shared style
    * _specific_usage_: Which is the general description of the usage described, for example "Share style"
-   * _ru_code_: code describing the reproducible usage, for example, the JSON description of the style that is being shared.
-Is the piece of code that in the second step, the portal will retrieve and apply
-   * _ru_code_media_type_: description of the media type of the code (previous element), tipically can have values such as "application/json" for JSON, "text/x-python" for Phyton, "text/x-r-source" for R, "application/x-bat" for a Windows command line, "application/x-sh" for a Linux command line, "application/wpsex+xml" for a WPS execute document, "application/KVP" for a Key-value pair (KVP), "application/vnd.docker" for a Docker container" or empty for others
+   * _ru_code_: code describing the reproducible usage, for example, the JSON dhe code (previous element), tipically can have values such as "application/json" for JSON, "text/x-python" for Phyton, "text/x-r-source" for R, "application/x-bat" for a Windows command line, "application/x-sh" for a Linux command line, "application/wpsex+xml" for a WPS execute document, "application/KVP" for a Key-value pair (KVP), "application/vnd.docker" for a Docker container" or empty for others
    * _ru_platform_: platform in which this reproducible usage can be applied.
 This not need to exactly refer to the URL that has created this (as usually used in the target code_space), but usually to a general URL describing the product, for example https://github.com/joanma747/MiraMonMapBrowser
-   * _ru_version_: version of the platform in which this reproducible usage can be applied, for example "6.0"
+   * _ru_version_: version of the platform in which this reproducible usage can be applied, for example "6.0"escription of the style that is being shared.
+Is the piece of code that in the second step, the portal will retrieve and apply
+   * _ru_code_media_type_: description of the media type of t
    * _ru_schema_: type of reproducible usage within the platform, to be able to select several types of reproducible usages with different purposes, for example for sharing styles or layers.
 Sometimes it can be described as a section in a configuration file, but this is not mandatory.
    * _ru_sugg_app_: specific suggested application that can be used to load the reproducible usage.
 Usually an specific instance of the generic _ru_platform_.
 If not specified it is automatically determined from "location.href".
 To avoid automatic value use ru_sugg_app=null;
 * _lang_: As in the previous function,  the language used in the HTML page.
 You can select among "cat", "spa" or "eng" for Catalan, Spanish or English respectively.